saylordotorg/course_cs101/Unit04.md

+---
+layout: default
+title: "CS101: Introduction to Computer Science I"
+course_description: "An introductory course that covers the basic concepts, nomenclature, and historical perspective of computers and computing.
+Includes an introduction to software development and object-oriented programming."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Relational and Logical Operators in Java** <span id="4"></span>
 *In this unit, we will discuss relational and logical operators in Java,